-Note: some students may have already completed units included in the Certificate, even if completed as part of a fee for service program then the student already is cometent in those units and will not recieve funding for units already competent.
+Note: some students may have already completed units included in the Certificate, even if completed as part of a fee for service program then the student already is competent in those units and will not recieve funding for units already completed.
 AISR reserves the right to charge a gap fee to cover our training costs.
 Any such cost will be fully outlined before enrolment in the program.
 VETiS funding from the Queensland Government is only available for one Certificate II program to eligible students (excluding school RTO delivered programs).
 Therefore it is important to make a well informed decision for the best outcome.
 Our program is rich in outcomes giving a nationally recognised qualification, real industry experience, Industry licensing and skills that are required by industry, unlike non-skill based Sport and Recreation Certificate programs which have no meaningfull industry outcomes.

 Duration: The normal duration of this program is 2 to 3 months, however program lengths will vary to students own self study commitment and training plan arrangments including fulltime training camp scheduling (normally over 2 week minimum) or training days spread throughout the school terms.
 This programs consists of 3 training clusters; self study, PADI SCUBA learning with workbooks and online, and practical training conducted in facility and in water.
 As our course learning content and assessments are written to facilitate and maximise a diving outcome as identified in our industry consultation, a number of our units commence and run along with the PADI diving component.
 This clustering produces excellent outcomes for the student that industry requires and also significantly reduces duplications and time frames.